Thoracic Aortic Dissection

 Chest X-Ray (CXR)

 Chest x-ray is widely available, inexpensive, rapidly acquired and processed, and obtained without the need for sedation, transport from the department, IV access, or supine positioning.
 In addition, patients are exposed to a minimal amount of radiation.
-Unfortunately, up to 40% of patients with confirmed aortic dissection will have a normal CXR, so this study alone is insufficient to exclude the diagnosis.
-Non-specifc findings that should further raise your concern for thoracic aortic dissection include the following:
+Unfortunately, ~15% of patients with confirmed aortic dissection will lack abnormal CXR findings to suggest it, so this study alone is insufficient to exclude the diagnosis.
+Findings that should further raise your concern for thoracic aortic dissection include the following:

 Widened mediastinum (>8 cm at aortic knob)